 Spicy Edamame from A Couple Cooks

 Hero Ingredient: Garlic chili sauce is a condiment popular in many Asian cuisines.
-While it’s similar to sriracha, it’s a bit more bright and pungent thanks to the garlic.
-In this recipe, it’ll give your edamame just the right amount of spice without being overwhelming.
+While it’s similar to sriracha, it’s a bit more bright and spicy.
+Here, it gives your edamame just the right amount of heat without being overwhelming.

 Tangy Beets With Fennel, Walnuts, and Chevre from Flourishing Foodie

-Why We Love It: Beets are one of my favorite foods of the winter season.
+Why We Love It: Beets are one of my favorite foods during the winter season.
 While they’re not for everyone, I find them to be sweet and earthy.
-I love that this recipe plays up its flavor with cloves, cinnamon, and a little punch from the red wine vinegar.
+I love that this recipe plays up their flavor with cloves, cinnamon, and a little punch from the red wine vinegar.
 If you’re looking for a side to serve at your NYE dinner, make it this.

-Hero Ingredient: The licorice-y, anise flavor of the fennel bulbs cuts the sweet beets for a winning flavor combination.
+Hero Ingredient: The fennel’s anise flavor cuts the sweeter beets for a winning flavor combination.

 Savory Gluten-Free Galette With Tomatoes and Greens from Holistic Foodie